-The House League program is primarily intended to provide players aged from 6 (Tykes) to 17 (Midget Senior) years old with the opportunity to play purely recreational hockey.
+The House League program is primarily intended to provide players aged from U7 (formerly Tykes) to U18 (formerly Midget Sr.) years old with the opportunity to play purely recreational hockey.
 Our goal is to provide a positive and enjoyable environment that encourages respect, discipline and good sportsmanship among coaches, players, parents and game officials while participating in the game of hockey.
 For the players, the primary goals are to have fun, to learn the principles of the game, and to learn the importance of team play, good sportsmanship and companionship.

 EXHIBITION GAMES AND START OF SEASON